davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 The standard library is no different than regular dependencies in being able to benefit from global caching of dependency builds.
-A generic proposal for global dependency caching could support the standard library.
+A generic proposal for global dependency caching is being worked on as part of [cargo#5931] and could support the standard library.
 It is out-of-scope of this proposal to propose a special-cased mechanism for this that applies only to the standard library.

 ↩ [*Caching*][caching]